When it comes to feeding your snake, you need to stick to pre-killed food.

 The main reason you need to abide by pre-killed food is for security reasons.
 Yes, 99% of the time your snake will look after the live food quickly and efficiently.
 Feeding your snake live food is an unnecessary risk.

 There are other advantages to giving your snake pre-killed food.
-It’s more readily available in pet shops.
+It’s more readily available in Lantana Rat Removal.
 The pre-killed animals are killed humanely and did not suffer.
 That’s unlikely to be the case when putting live prey in with your snake.

 If you’re concerned about your snake not accepting pre-killed food, you’re likely unnecessarily worrying.
 It may take a few attempts to get your snake accustomed to pre-killed food when it had been on a live prey diet previously, but nearly every snake can be instructed to eat pre-killed food.